 When Dr. Norma M. Riccucci is not teaching public administration in the School of Public Affairs and Administration, she is busy demonstrating her commitment to promoting the principles and values of public service.
 Riccucci currently serves as director of the Ph.D.
-Program in Public Affairs and Administration at Rutgers University in Newark, is a special editor of Public Administration Review, and an active member of the Academic Advisory Board of the Partnership for Public Service.
-She also has served as president of the Public Management Research Association.
+Program in Public Affairs and Administration at Rutgers University-Newark.
+She previously served as a special editor of Public Administration Review, as a member of the Academic Advisory Board of the Partnership for Public Service, and as president of the Public Management Research Association.

 Riccucci's scholarly endeavors are many and include extensive research and writing in the broad area of public management, with a particular focus on social equity, diversity management and employment discrimination law.
 She is co-author of Personnel Management in Government: Politics and Process; author of How Management Matters: Street-Level Bureaucrats and Welfare Reform and Managing Diversity in the Public Sector; editor of Classics of Public Personnel Administration and Labor Relations and Public Personnel Management: Current Concerns, Future Challenges (fourth edition); and co-editor of Public Personnel Management: Current Concerns, Future Challenges (first, second and third editions).

 In 2015, Riccucci was named to the highest academic rank at Rutgers: Board of Governors Professor.